endulum/groves-api/README.md

 ### Account

-> `POST /login`
+`POST /login` :eye:

-Returns a signed JWT representing the user identified by the provided credentials.
+Returns a signed JWT representing the user idenfitied by the credentials provided.

-- `username`: Required.
-There must exist a user in the database with the provided `username`.
-- `password`: Required.
-Assuming the user record was identified with the `username`, the `password` must match the user record's own `password`.
+Accepts form inputs: `username` and `password`.

-> `POST /signup`
+`POST /signup` :eye:

-Creates a new user in the database.
+Creates a new User.

-- `username`: Required.
-Must be between 2 and 32 characters in length.
-Can only consist of lowercase letters, numbers, and hyphens.
-There must not exist a user in the database with the provided `username`.
-- `password`: Required.
-Must be at least eight characters in length.
-- `confirmPassword`: Required.
-Must exactly match the `password` provided.
+Accepts form inputs: `username`, `password`, and `confirmPassword`.

-> `GET /me` <sub>protected</sub>
+`GET /me` :key:

-Returns the identity of the authenticated user.
+Returns the identity of the authenticated User.

 ```js
 {